-So more dives under your belt is probably the biggest thing you can do to reduce air consumption.
+So, more dives under your belt is probably the biggest thing you can do to reduce air consumption.

 Get a Pair of Split Fins

 This is a simple one.
 Split fins are 80% more efficient than the traditional paddle fin.
-This converts into a 30% improvement in Air Consumption.
-Use split fins and you get to stay down there 30% Longer.
+This converts into a 30% improvement in air consumption.
+Use split fins and you get to stay down there 30% longer.

 If you get cold then you need to use energy (oxygen) to create heat.
 If you stay warm you will significantly reduce your air consumption and at the same time, you will enjoy the dive much more.
 Get yourself a wetsuit suited to the environment you are diving in and make sure it is a good fit.
-A good investment is a enthDegree undergarment because of the increased warmth without increased buoyancy.
+A good investment is an enthDegree undergarment because of the increased warmth without increased buoyancy.

 Get the Best Regulator You Can Afford

 When you are diving efficiently, the second biggest muscle you are using is your diaphragm.
-The harder you have to work to breath the more energy and hence air you need to use.
+The harder you need to work to breath the more energy and hence air you need to use.
 The difference in the energy needed to breath varies dramatically from one regulator to another.
 Buy a balanced regulator with a work of breathing rate of less than 0.8 Joules.
 Also ensure you set the regulator for maximum ease of breathing, including using the Dive/predive switch.

 Breathe Deeply and Slowly